MisterWest11/Data-Governance-Accelerator/DGA-Chapter 1.md

 Key Concepts

-Data as an Asset: Treat data as a valuable resource like any other financial or physical asset within the organization.
+**Data as an Asset**: Treat data as a valuable resource like any other financial or physical asset within the organization.

-Data Governance: The methods and practices for managing data to get the most value out of it while minimizing risks.
+**Data Governance**: The methods and practices for managing data to get the most value out of it while minimizing risks.

-Data Governance vs. Data Management:
+**Data Governance vs. Data Management**:

-* Data Governance: Defines "what" & "why" of data handling (policies, roles, responsibilities).
+* **Data Governance**: Defines "what" & "why" of data handling (policies, roles, responsibilities).
 Sets the direction.

-* Data Management: Implements the "how" of data handling (technical aspects like databases, security).
+* **Data Management**: Implements the "how" of data handling (technical aspects like databases, security).
 Executes the plan.

-Data Governance vs. Information Governance:
+**Data Governance vs. Information Governance**:

-  * Data Governance: Deals with data itself, independent of its meaning (e.g., securing patient data).
+  * **Data Governance**: Deals with data itself, independent of its meaning (e.g., securing patient data).

-  * Information Governance: Concerned with the meaning of data and its context (e.g., understanding how patient data relates to staff data).
+  * **Information Governance**: Concerned with the meaning of data and its context (e.g., understanding how patient data relates to staff data).

-Benefits of Data Governance:
+**Benefits of Data Governance**:

 Improved data quality